opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/sort.rst

 Example 1: Sort by one field
 =============================

-The example show sort all the document with age field in ascending.
+The example show sort all the document with age field in ascending order.

 PPL query::